-In accordance with Section 14A of the Exchange Act and Rule 14a 21(a) promulgated thereunder, we are asking our shareholders to approve, in a non-binding advisory vote, the compensation of our named executive officers as disclosed in this proxy statement pursuant to Item 402 of Regulation S-K.
+In accordance with Section 14A of the Exchange Act and Rule 14a-21(a) promulgated thereunder, we are asking our shareholders to approve, in a non-binding advisory vote, the compensation of our named executive officers as disclosed in this proxy statement pursuant to Item 402 of Regulation S-K.

-We believe that our compensation programs are structured to appropriately balance guaranteed base salary, long-term equity incentives and our Investment Success Incentive Program, which is designed to help us maximize our return on investments by aligning our named executive officers' long-term incentive compensation with our return related to the investments.
-We believe our compensation mix incentivizes our executives to identify companies and strategic assets with attractive value propositions, structure investments to maximize their value and execute on monetization and liquidity opportunities that will maximize returns for our shareholders, while providing enough ensured annual compensation in the form of base salary and equity incentives to discourage excessive risk-taking.
+We believe that our compensation programs are structured to appropriately balance guaranteed base salary, long-term equity incentives and our ISIP.
+Our incentive programs are designed to help us incentivize our management to maximize the value of our businesses by aligning our named executive officers' long-term incentive compensation with the growth of our businesses and the value created for our shareholders.
+We believe our compensation mix incentivizes our executives to identify companies and strategic assets with attractive value propositions, structure businesses to maximize their value and execute on operating our businesses such that we maximize returns for our shareholders, while providing enough ensured annual compensation in the form of base salary and equity incentives to discourage excessive risk-taking.

 We are committed to hearing and responding to the views of our shareholders.
-In the first half of 2020, our officers spoke with three of our top ten shareholders, who collectively owned approximately 14.7% of our shares.
-At these meetings, our officers discuss a variety of topics, including our corporate governance, and executive compensation matters.
-We report and discuss these meetings with our board or applicable board committees, as applicable.
-See the section entitled "2020 Shareholder Engagement and Response" for additional information on our engagement with shareholders.
+In the first half of 2021, we reached out to our top four shareholders (representing approximately 29% of our shares) and spoke with one of these investors.
+At this meeting, we discussed a variety of topics, including our corporate governance, executive compensation matters, our classified board and external management.
+We report and discuss our investor meetings with our board or board committees, as applicable.
+We consistently engage with FNF, who was our fourth largest shareholder at approximately 6.7% as of December 31, 2021, but do not include FNF in the outreach described above because FNF is required to vote pro rata with public shareholders pursuant to the voting agreement between FNF and Cannae.
+See "Voting Agreement" below for additional information.